 Start to put these tips into action.
 When you do, you will start to feel much better.
 Remember, to stay in the present and slow down a little bit.
 Life is really much better when you can enjoy it with your family.

-If you liked, 6 Tips For Reducing Stress With Effective Planning.
-You will love Reducing Stress.
+If you liked this article, then you will love Reducing Stress.
 There are many helpful tips for managing the stress in your life without burning out.

 Lianne Avila is a Marriage & Family Therapist helping people in San Mateo, CA who are looking to create a life that is happier and more fulfilling.
 Please subscribe to Lianne’s newsletter on www.LessonsforLove.com to learn more about her services and expertise.